Star Wars: Galaxy’s Edge is Finally Open — Now What?

 Ten signature alcoholic cocktails are on the menu, including Bespin Fizz (a bubbly Cosmopolitan), Blood Rancor (Bloody Mary with “bone” garnish), Fuzzy Tauntaun (foam-topped citrus), Jedi Mind Trick (botanicals and bitter grapefruit), and Yub Nub (passion fruit rum punch).
 Custom-brewed beers and private-label wines—like Toniray, a sparkling cuvée from Princess Leia’s doomed home planet Alderaan—are also served, as are nonalcoholic drinks (try the frozen cookie-crowned Blue Bantha) and a Cantina Mix with seaweed crackers and wasabi peas.

-As the first (and so far only) place to drink alcohol inside Disneyland Park, Oga’s is certain to be packed.
+As the first (and so far only) place to drink alcohol inside Disneyland Park, Oga’s requires reservations.
 There are only a handful of booths for sitting, with most of the patrons required to stand along the bar.
-You’re limited to two libations, and if you linger longer than 45 minutes, you may eventually be asked to exit and make room for more guests.
-If you aren’t among the first guests inside in the morning, leave your phone number to receive a text message when its your turn.
+You’re limited to two libations, and if you linger longer than 45 minutes or two drinks, you may eventually be asked to exit and make room for more guests.
+Book your same-day reservation from 7 a.m. at disneyland.com/cantina.

 Ronto Roasters (Mobile Ordering available via Disneyland App)